axelvaldez/radical-companies/_posts/2024/2024-12-26-supreme-gods.markdown

 ---

 <div style='display:none; '>
  <p>According to history, the Supreme God stuff started with Zarathushtra Spitama (aka, Zoroaster), in Persia.
-The termn was coined by Friedrich Wilhelm Joseph von Schelling.</p>
+The term was coined by Friedrich Wilhelm Joseph von Schelling.</p>
 </div>

 <h1></h1>